firework-launcher/launcher/README.md

 You can control more than one launcher through the same controller.
 This makes it so you can also create sequences involving launching fireworks with multiple launchers.

-* Notes
+* Labels

-You can create notes for each channel that can be displayed in the sequences, making it easier to know which fireworks are which while creating a show.
+You can create labels for each channel that can be displayed in the sequences, making it easier to know which fireworks are which while creating a show.
 This can also be useful when launching the fireworks manually.

 * Sequences